 1. Use Bruce Schneier’s Method

-His advice is simple, but it works.
-All you have to do is take a sentence and turn it into a password.
-You assign each word a series of characters and letters that will help you remember it.
-The result would look like this.
+In 2008, security expert Bruce Schneier suggested a new, clever password method.
+His advice is simple: take a sentence and turn it into a password.
+First, select a sentence that’s memorable to you.
+Then, assign each word a series of characters to help you remember it.

 - My pet patches is a pug = MYp!P@iSaP?